Sample Essay Topic -- Sparkling Water is the New Soda

 No Pass (2) - Incompetent

-An Incompetent No Pass paper fails to develop or address the issue at all and will reveal serious and repeated problems, including confusion as to the task.
+An Incompetent No Pass paper fails to address or evaluate the reading's topic and conclusions and will reveal serious and repeated problems, including confusion as to the task.

-Topic: Fails to address the issues presented in the reading passage.
+Topic: Makes no apparent connections to the issues presented in the reading passage.

-Critical Thinking and Logic: Fails to understand the reading.
+Critical Thinking and Logic: Fails to understand the reading's topic and conclusions.

-Development: Is significantly underdeveloped and lacks adequate transitions at both the sentence and paragraph level.
+Development: Shows no development and lacks adequate transitions at both the sentence and paragraph level.

 Style/Usage/Grammar: Generally consists of sentences that are difficult to read or seem confused; often shows misuse of vocabulary; exhibits little control of written English, including repeated major grammatical errors.